daemacles/ess/README.md

 From the toplevel ess directory, run

-    $ qmake
+    $ ./build

-    $ make -j5
+Then you can execute the programs with the launcher scripts generated in the ess/bin directory.

-If there are build issues with shared libraries, you may have to copy the libesscommon.so.* and libessclient.so.* files from ess/src/esscommon and ess/src/essclient to a directory on your library search path (e.g. /usr/local/lib) and then update dynamic library cache with
+If you want the libraries permenantly availble, you may copy the libesscommon.so.* and libessclient.so.* files from ess/src/esscommon and ess/src/essclient to a directory on your library search path (e.g. /usr/local/lib) and then update dynamic library cache with